 The customer journey, or the customer experience strategy, describes the path a customer takes until they finally make a purchase.
 But the customer journey goes further than that.

-This article explains the individual steps of the customer journey and gives helpful tips for improving your customer journey.
+This article explains the individual steps of the customer journey and gives helpful tips for improving your customer journey and its importance.

 The customer journey is a common term in the field of online marketing.
 In fact, it describes the path that a potential customer goes through until they decide to buy your product.